When use and when not to use default methods in Java interfaces

 Car

-it is OK to create default implementation which return string"Car"
+, it is OK to create a default implementation that returns the string"Car"

-method may by override to return string contains car model like ex."Ford " + model
+method may be overridden to return a string containing the car model, such as"Ford " + model

 .

-Default methods are powerful tools if they used with lambda expressions and functional interfaces.
-They are also very useful when you would like to add methods to interface in a lib code and preserve backward compatibility.
-However, default methods should never provide an invalid behavior.
+Default methods are powerful tools when used with lambda expressions and functional interfaces.
+They are also very useful when you would like to add methods to an interface in a library code and preserve backward compatibility.
+However, default methods should never provide invalid behavior.